 Taking an active role in the student community in college is more than just a good idea.
 Anyone who has been through college and never taken part in those activities has missed an important point.
 Also, there are some rewards: AIESEC, an amazing organization for students all over the world, arranges not only conferences and cool events, but also job exchange programs.
 Although I was never a member during my days in college (one of the few things I regret), I still knew a lot of people there, and jumped at the opportunity during my last days in college when there was a traineeship in Kenya available.
 Now, that’s how I ended up in Nairobi!

 Since I’m not particularly fond of couches and TVs, I’ve always engaged in extra-curricular activities, and I wasn’t going to stop doing that in Kenya.
-Since I really enjoy acting, I was delighted to join the Silver Stage crew at the Kenya National Theatre in the South African musical Sarafina – describing an episode of the liberation fight under apartheid.
+Since I really enjoy acting, I was delighted to jump at an opportunity at the Kenya National Theatre in the South African musical Sarafina – describing an episode of the liberation fight under apartheid.

 Following the Sarafina success, I was asked to appear in one of Kenya’s most popular TV soaps – Reflections, where I played a Norwegian casanova living in Kenya!
 I was basically having lots of fun those days.
 When I spent a few weeks in Norway after my traineeship, Dagbladet, a daily newspaper took a keen interest in that part of my year in Kenya.

 After my traineeship contract was finished, I really wanted to stay on for a while still.
 Since most jobs in Nairobi are poorly paid, I decided to start up a business of my own instead.
 Initially, I was part of the team which founded the Nairobi office of Global Entrepreneurs.
 However, some business consulting ventures of my own were far more lucrative, and gradually took most of my attention.